Teamlock/Documentation/usage/user/configuration.md

 The registration can take a bit of time to generate your RSA Keys.

-After login on Teamlock, a message will appear to remind you to download your recovery key.
+After logging in to Teamlock, a message will appear to remind you to download your recovery key, if you haven't done it already.

 - [Account recovering *How to recover your account.*](/usage/user/recover) {.links-list}